LINC-BIT/legodnn/README.md

  ### 1.1 Major features
 - **Modular Design**

-  This project decomposes  the block extracting,retraining and selecting processes of legodnn into various modules.
+  This project decomposes the block extracting, retraining and selecting processes of legodnn into various modules.
 Users can convert their own custom model to legodnn more conveniently by using these module components.

 - **Automatic extraction of blocks**

-    This project has implemented a general block extraction algorithm, supporting the automatic block extraction of the models in image classification, target detection, semantic segmentation, attitude estimation, behavior recognition, anomaly detection applications.
+    This project has implemented a general block extraction algorithm, supporting the automatic block extraction of the models in image classification, target detection, semantic segmentation, attitude estimation, behavior recognition, and anomaly detection applications.

 ### 1.2 Architecture